genomicepidemiology/flankophile/README.md

 ### Configuration file

 Fill out [config.yaml](config.yaml) before running the pipeline.
-The path to input files can be given as relative path to the location of the Snakefile.
+The path to input files can be given as a relative path to the location of the Snakefile.
-The configuation file contains numbered sections.
-Each number refer to an output folder.
+The configuration file contains numbered sections.
+Each number refers to an output folder.
+Settings in step 1 affect all folders, and step 2 affects all output from 2 and up.
+And so on.

 | **Variable name**                   | **Suggestion**        | **Variable**    | **Notes**                                                                                          |